Recent

 While there is no plan as such, there are some recurring themes: Powell & Pressburger, Lindsay Anderson, The Third Man, Vivien Leigh …

-And every now and then it has been a pleasure to write about not just the British cinema but other things – for example, remembering the writer John Fowles, or old friends such as Henrietta Moraes, or old jobs such as Penguin and working for Michael Winner.
+And every now and then it has been a pleasure to write about not just the British cinema but other things – for example, remembering the writer John Fowles, or old friends such as Henrietta Moraes, or old jobs such as Penguin, or this splendid old town in which I live, London.